 A developmental screen should be completed before the visit.
-A blood test to check for anemia called a Hemoglobin and a test for lead will be done from a heel stick.
-You will know the results before leaving the office.
-Immunizations given at this visit include: MMR (Measles, Mumps, and Rubella), Varicella (Chicken Pox) vaccine, and Hepatitis A. Flu vaccine may be given at this visit, if in season.
+We ask parents to complete a screening for social determinants of health form to provide the best care for your child.
+Vision screening, a blood test to check for anemia (called a Hemoglobin), and a test for lead will be done from a heel stick or blood draw.
+You will know the results before leaving the office if a heel stick is performed.
+Immunizations given at this visit include: MMR (Measles, Mumps, and Rubella), Varicella (Chicken Pox) vaccine, and Hepatitis A. Flu and COVID vaccines may be given at this visit, if in season.
 Fever and a rash that can look like measles, mumps, rubella, or varicella can occur 5 days to 3 weeks after vaccination.
 Use acetaminophen or ibuprofen as needed.
 See our Medication Dosing Guide for recommended dosing.
-Please call if a more severe reaction occurs (Fever of 105, convulsions, collapse, inconsolable for more than 3 hrs).
+Please call if a more severe reaction occurs (Fever of 105, convulsions, collapse, inconsolable for more than 3 hours).